johnokal/portfolio/_posts/2021-01-01-domo-api-sql-google-sheets-integration.md

     df = domo_query(domo_dev_login(), dataset, query)
     return df
 ```
 Now that we have successfully connected to the Domo API, how do we extract information?
-Domo uses SQL to query.
+Domo uses SQL to download data.
 Luckily with Python (with one quirk that there must be a space at the end of each line), we can use an f string to write SQL queries to extract any amount of information.
 Below is an example of a simple query:

 ### **SQL in Python**
 ```python